 Second, image compression is another critical factor in site speed.
 Images that take a long time to load increase page load times, which impacts user experience and SEO.

 Regarding the URL structure, BigCommerce features the best default URL format.

 For example, as highlighted earlier, www.rebelpeak.com/camping/blue-tent is the best format to follow in the order of domain, category, and product.
 They allow you to do this, while other platforms like Shopify force you to keep their structure, including the static “/collections/,”/pages/,” and “/products/.”

-This URL structure is not ideal for SEO, so BigCommerce wins in this regard and is my pick for the best ecommerce platform for SEO.
+This URL structure is not ideal for SEO, so BigCommerce wins in this regard and is my top pick.

 What Are the Best Free Ecommerce Platforms?

 If you’re looking for a free or open-source ecommerce platform, you can find many readily available.
 When researching different ecommerce frameworks to use, it’s essential to ask yourself a few different questions: